Huang-Libo/Notebook/Ruby/rbenv.md

 1. Sets up your shims path.
 This is the only requirement for rbenv to function properly.
 You can do this by hand by prepending `~/.rbenv/shims` to your `$PATH`.

 2. Installs autocompletion.
 This is entirely optional but pretty useful.
 Sourcing `~/.rbenv/completions/rbenv.bash` will set that up.
 There is also a `~/.rbenv/completions/rbenv.zsh` for Zsh users.
+(For m1 devices, the path is `/opt/homebrew/Cellar/rbenv/<version>/libexec/../completions/rbenv.zsh`)

 3. Rehashes shims.
 From time to time you'll need to rebuild your shim files.
 Doing this automatically makes sure everything is up to date.
 You can always run `rbenv rehash` manually.